FastyBird/sonoff-sc/README.md

 ## Features

-* Fully compatible with original ESP8266 firmware communication protocol
+* Fully compatible with original EWeLink firmware
-* Support for new temperature & humidity sensor DHT22
+* Support for two types of temperature and humidity sensors, DHT11 & DHT22
-* **Microwave** based presence detector
+* Optionally support **Microwave based** presence detector
 * **Clap monitoring** sends info when clapping is detected

 ## Documentation

+This firmware is only for the slave unit in the Sonoff SC device and could be only uploaded into ATMega328.

 ### Communication from ATMega328 to ESP8266 master: